 Acorns vs Stash 2026: Which Micro-Investing App Actually Wins?

-This comparison is for people who are new-ish to investing, maybe have $5–$500 to start with, and want a mobile-first platform that doesn't feel like a Bloomberg Terminal.
+This comparison is for people who are new-ish to investing, maybe have $5–$500 to start with, and want a mobile-first platform that doesn't require a Bloomberg terminal to understand.
 Let's dig in.

 Quick Comparison Table: Acorns vs Stash 2026